ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/ballerina-persist/supported-data-stores.md

    3. Run the Redis container as follows `docker run -d -p 6379:6379 --name <container-name> redis`.
 - Use a cloud-based DB solution such as Google’s Cloud, Amazon’s Web Services, or Microsoft’s Azure database.
    1. Visit [Redis cloud console](https://app.redislabs.com).
-   2. Login using email and password or using one of the Single Sign-On options.
+   2. Log in using email and password or using one of the Single Sign-On options.
-   3. Select either one of Amazon Web Services, Google Cloud, or Microsoft Azure as the database vendor.
+   3. Choose either Amazon Web Services, Google Cloud, or Microsoft Azure as the database provider.
    4. Select a region and create the database.
    5. Find your `username`, `password` and the `public endpoint`
    6. Replace the `connection` parameter in `Config.toml` file as below